exakat/exakat/docs/Rules.rst

 When using conditions, it is recommended to quit in the current context, and avoid else clause altogether.

-The main benefit is to make clear the method applies a condition, and stop quickly went it is not satisfied.
+The main benefit is to make clear the method applies a condition, and stop immediately when it is not satisfied.
-The main sequence is then focused on the useful code.
+The main sequence is then focused on the actual code.

 This works with the ``break``, ``continue``, ``throw`` and ``goto`` keywords too, depending on situations.